jeliasson/redwoodjs-on-kubernetes/README.md

 **Going forward from here**

-I will be the first to acknowledge that this is quite a tedious setup.
-[WiP]
+I will be the first to acknowledge that this is quite a tedious setup, but at the same time confirm that this (in some variation) what is required to deploy a application to a scalable cluster.
+There are many moving parts.
+For that, I salute all the amazing SaaS platforms out there that makes our lives easier that way.
+For me, this is part work and part a fun challange.

-- ArgoCD
+- ArgoCD: Make a documentation about the setup and how it works
-- Put the web in front of a CDN.
+- CDN: Make sure the web is served by a cdn.
 The logic for deployment and purging old cache could be done with a [GitHub Action](https://github.com/marketplace?type=actions&query=cdn) or in an [Init Container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).
-- [...]
+- ...not sure yet.

 ## Resources